rosshadden/sublime-xpath/README.md

 - Updates status bar text to XPath of first selection.
 - [Copy XPath at cursor(s) to clipboard.](#copy_xpath_demo)
-- Jump selection to relative tag - previous or next sibling, parent, open or close tag.
-It is also possible to select the entire tag contents, optionally including the tag itself.
+- Jump selection to relative tag - previous or next sibling, parent, or self.
+Why "self", you might ask?
+Because it is also possible to select the open tag, the close tag, both the opening and closing tag, the attributes in the open tag, and the entire tag contents - optionally including the tag itself.
 This works for multiple selections as well, of course.
 - Query XML and (X)HTML documents by XPath 1.0 expression.
   - with syntax highlighting and [intelligent auto-completion](#autocomplete_demo).
   - with a custom `print` function that can be used as a debugging aid by logging nodesets etc. to the console.